We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The American Academy of Dermatology Association (AAD) urges individuals to speak with a dermatologist early on, as the sooner someone starts treatment, the better the outcome may be.
 Understanding the cause of a person’s hair loss is important for determining what treatment they should try.

-Some DHT-blocking shampoos contain ingredients, such as saw palmetto, that have research backing up their effectiveness.
+Some DHT-blocking shampoos contain ingredients, such as saw palmetto, with have research backing up their effectiveness.
 However, research overall is limited, and prescription hair loss treatments, such as topical minoxidil and finasteride, are FDA-approved and well-known to treat hair loss successfully.

 Generally, a person should not experience side effects from DHT-blocking shampoo.
 However, if someone is allergic or sensitive to any ingredients in the product, they may experience a skin reaction.